 Climate solutions primers

 Our second Climate Primer was on Climate Data and Frameworks for Solutions Reporting.
 More than 250 journalists from around the world signed up to hear from Climate Central’s Bernadette Woods Placky and Project Drawdown’s Jonathan Foley on how and why the media must shift the climate conversation toward what’s working — both locally and at scale.
-If you missed it, you can watch it here.
+You can watch it here.